Code of Professional Ethics for Horticultural Therapists

 The Client Relationship

-2. Nondiscrimination: Horticultural therapists must respect diversity and practice non-discrimination against clients because of race, color, religion (creed), gender identity, gender expression, national origin (ancestry), marital/partnership status, age, sex, sexual orientation, military status, or disability.
+2. Nondiscrimination: Credentialed professionals demonstrate respect for the client’s cultural identity and do not discriminate based on race, color, religion (creed), gender identity, gender expression, national origin (ancestry), marital/partnership status, age, sex, sexual orientation, military status, or disability.

-3. Disclosure: Horticultural therapists must inform clients regarding the exact nature of the horticultural therapeutic experience by informing them of the activity, process and expectations.
+3. Professional DisclosureCredentialed professionals inform clients regarding the exact nature of the horticultural therapy services or therapeutic horticulture services provided by informing them of the activity, process, and expectations.

-5. Protecting clients: Horticultural therapists must take steps to protect clients both physically and psychologically during the horticultural therapy activity.
+6. Protecting clients: Credentialed professionals take steps to protect clients both physically and psychologically before, during and after the horticultural service.
+In a group setting, credentialed professionals take reasonable precautions to protect clients from harm.

-6. Therapeutic intervention: Horticultural therapists will not knowingly place clients in situations that jeopardize the integrity of the therapeutic relationship such as unpaid labor or without adequate supervision.
+7. Therapeutic intervention: Credentialed professionals will not knowingly place clients in situations that jeopardize the integrity of the therapeutic relationship such as unpaid labor or being without adequate supervision.

-7. Inability to assist clients: Horticultural therapists must avoid entering or immediately terminate the treatment of clients if it is determined that a conflict of interest exists and/or they are unable to provide effective treatment to clients.
+8. Inability to assist clients: Credentialed professionals avoid entering, or immediately terminate, the treatment of clients if it is determined that a conflict of interest exists and/or they are unable to provide effective treatment to clients.
 The appropriate action is to make a referral.

-8. Termination: Horticultural therapists must inform clients of the termination of a program, ending its services to the client, or of their ending their position as a horticultural therapist so that clients have time to process and be referred.
+9. Termination: Credentialed professionals inform clients of the termination of a program, ending its services to the client, or leaving their position so that clients have time to process and be referred.

 Responsibility

-1. Responsibilities: Horticultural therapists have responsibilities to the client, profession, and the employer and to model expected behavior from colleagues.
+1. ResponsibilitiesCredentialed professionals have responsibilities to the client, profession, and the employer and to model expected behavior from colleagues.

-2. Sexual harassment/unjustified gains: Horticultural therapists must not engage in sexual harassment nor use their position to seek or receive unjustified gains, favors, goods or services.
+2. Sexual harassment/unjustified gains: Credentialed professionals do not engage in sexual harassment nor use their position to seek or receive unjustified gains, favors, goods, or services.

-3. Unsafe conditions: Horticultural therapists must alert their employers of unsafe conditions of policy, procedure, or physical hazards which could disrupt a client’s sense of well-being.
+3. Unsafe conditions: Credentialed professionals alert their employers of unsafe conditions of policy, procedure, or physical hazards which could disrupt a client’s sense of well-being.

-4. Clients served by others: Horticultural therapist must inform the other health care professionals serving a client of the activities, expectations and treatment of the client with informed consent.
+4. Clients served by others: Credentialed professionals take steps to inform the other health care professionals serving a client of the activities, expectations, and treatment of the client with informed consent.
+A Release of Information is standard best practice when coordinating services with others.

-5. Client welfare: Horticultural Therapists must report credible knowledge or reports of abuse of vulnerable populations to appropriate authorities.
+5. Client welfare: Credentialed professionals are Mandated Reporters and report credible knowledge or reports of abuse of vulnerable populations to appropriate authorities.

 Responsibility to Professional Competence